marijnh/Eloquent-JavaScript/19_paint.md

 }
 ```

-{{index "setState method", efficiency}}
+{{index "syncState method", efficiency}}

 We draw each pixel as a 10-by-10 square, as determined by the `scale`
 constant.
 To avoid unnecessary work, the component keeps track of its
-current picture, and does a redraw only when `setState` is given a new
+current picture, and does a redraw only when `syncState` is given a new
 picture.

 {{index "drawPicture function"}}